mgbilby/oga_src/README.md

  - different document versions for the progressive stages of morphosyntactical processing
  - several layers of resulting [standoff annotation](https://varro.informatik.uni-leipzig.de/oga/en/standoff_annotation.html)

 This adaptation of OGA contains just one file per document, all located in a single directory.
-Each file is in the Universal Dependencies CoNNLu format.
+Each file is in the Universal Dependencies CoNNL-U format.
 This format and simple repository organization facilitates the broadest possible access and ease of use.

-Embedded in each CoNNLu file are supplemental fields extracted and built from document-related xml files provided by OGA as described in the next two sections.
+Embedded in each CoNNL-U file are supplemental fields extracted and built from document-related xml files provided by OGA as described in the next two sections.

 ## Sentence headers